garrib10/Brian-Garrity-Portfolio/README.md

 - GitHub repository with README describing the project

 - Navbar must be consistent on each page.
+(Complete)

 - Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
+(Complete )

 - All links must work.